MSU-Libraries/catalog/docs/CICD.md

 when you are done with it
 * Only a subset of the harvest records will be imported

-!!! info
-    TODO - This feature is comming soon!
-    To allow for development on the containers created by the `devel-`* stacks, a volume is mounted on the hosted in `/mnt/shared/vufind/[branch]` and will contain the files stored in `/usr/local/vufind/local` on the `vufind` container of that stack.
-Developers can then later commit the changes on the host server from the shared mount location if they want to preserve those changes.

 ## Pipeline Stages & Jobs

 ### Prepare
 **branches**: `main`, `devel-`*, and `review-`*
 * Will set the `STACK_NAME` variable that is used throughout the pipeline, which is essentially